 able to develop export of goods, and notably the local gooseberry reached some of the most distant markets in the world.

-The famous Aegean pirate and admiral of the Ottoman navy, Hayreddin Pasha, known as Barbarossa, hit the shores of Cephalonia in June 1537 and looted the whole island.
+The famous Aegean pirate and admiral of the Ottoman navy, Hayreddin Pasha, known as Barbarossa, hit the shores of Kefalonia in June 1537 and looted the whole island.

 The Turkish threat receded gradually and vanished altogether after the naval battle at Nafpaktos, in which ships from the Eptanisa also participated.
-In 1548, Cephalonia was conquered and occupied by the Venetians.
+In 1548, Kefalonia was conquered and occupied by the Venetians.

 The British built large public constructions, like the De Bosset Bridge over the Bay of Argostoli on the island.
 It was the largest stone bridge ever built over sea in the whole world, and it joined the lagoon of Koutavos with the other side of the bay.